Recently I put together nine rounds of modernist cocktails for a few visiting food scientists. Here goes:

 One of the big concepts in distillation is that aroma is created in the still.
 The main process here is esterification where fatty acids react with alcohols in the presence of heat to form esters.
 This process is mostly ignored in texts on beverage distillation because it can get pretty complicated pretty fast.
 I’ve slowly synthesized various writing on the topic and collected and annotated a bunch of lost Australian research papers that cover the topic in simplified experiments.

 In my recipe, Marmite, a yeast concentrate high in fatty acids, undergoes esterification catalyzed by added non-volatile acids which is part of the emphasis on high total acidity in the wines of Cognac or the sour mash process.
 In this simple re-distillation, water and malic acid are added to a commercial rye with the Marmite.
 Time under heat is important to aroma formation so the added water allows distillation to take place slower, providing more time under heat for aroma creation.
 The minimum of energy is also applied to the boiler to make distillation as slow as possible.
-The added malic acid is a catalyst for the esterification of fatty acids and its addition synthesizes the acidity that would be found when distilling wine or a grain based sour mash.
-Previously you could only learn this stuff by playing with big batches at huge expense.
-My little experiment here allows you to vary the parameters with standardized inputs at only $20 a batch (and enjoy drinking the results!).
+The added malic acid is a catalyst for the esterification of fatty acids and its addition sits in for the acidity that would be found when distilling wine or a grain based sour mash.
+Previously, you could only learn this stuff by playing with big batches at huge expense.
+My little experiment here allows you how to vary the parameters with standardized inputs at only $20 a batch (and enjoy drinking the results!).
 When you graduate to a big rig, the aroma creation processes at work will seem intuitive and involvement will be deepened much quicker.
 The rye was fake aged with my barrel bouillion technique.

 The Absinthe used here is the updated form of a project begun long ago.
 A commercial Turkish Raki is the base because Turks are the masters of anise.
 Prunelle Sauvage or sloe berry eau-de-vie is added to increase alcohol and lengthen the aroma.
 The inspiration for the anise/sloe berry combo is the basque Paxtarian liqueur.
 The bitter aroma of wormwood is traded for the also bitter aroma of yerba-mate which is tonally darker.
 Being based on commercial spirits makes the recipe easy to construct on the nano-scale.